+Conventional wisdom in the food retailing business has long held that it makes a lot of sense to do as much business in nonfood as possible.
+After all, that's where some of the big margins can be captured.
 That wisdom is still valid, but the execution of it has become a good deal more complex than it used to be.
 In years past, it was possible to offer kitchen accessories, batteries, health and beauty care, and the like at fairly aggressive price points.
 Sales would be produced by impulse- ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.